Chen Yifei: Achievements

 Chen Yifei is a central figure in the development of Chinese oil painting.
 He is also considered one of China's most renowned contemporary artists.
-Although denounced for "capitalist behavior", Chen's work with oil painting earned him recognition from Chinese authorities.
+Although denounced for "capitalist behaviour", Chen's work with oil painting earned him recognition from Chinese authorities.

 Chen soon became one of the leading painters of the Cultural Revolution.
-He was famous for his Mao Zedong portraits and depiction of grand heroic events of the modern Chinese nation.
-Since the Cultural Revolution, Chen became the forerunner of a new age in Chinese aesthetics, promoting a new sense of modernity and lifestyle in his paintings, including fashion, cinema and design.
+He was famous for his portraits of Mao Zedong and depiction of historic events of the modern Chinese nation.
+Since the Cultural Revolution, Chen became the forerunner of a new age in Chinese art, promoting a new sense of modernity and lifestyle in his paintings, including fashion, cinema and design.
 In his oil paintings, Chen abandoned his uncritical glorification of the party to blend realistic technique and romanticism with Chinese subject matter, especially melancholic and lonely women in traditional dresses.
-His characteristic "Romantic Realism" paintings use dark and dense colors and convey a sense of richness and integrity.
+His characteristic "Romantic Realism" paintings use dark and dense colours and convey a sense of richness and integrity.

-In 1980 he became one of the first artists from the People's Republic of China permitted to study art in the United States.
+In 1980, he became one of the first artists from the People's Republic of China permitted to study art in the United States.
 Wally Findlay Galleries was the first gallery to grant Chen Yifei an exclusive contract.
 Chen Yifei enrolled at Hunter College and later found work as an art restorer.
 In 1983, before he attained his master's degree at Hunter, his solo exhibition at the Hammer Galleries was a great success.
-Later, he established himself as a contract artist for the Hammer Galleries.
+Later, he established himself as a contract artist for the gallery.

 Chen returned to China and settled in Shanghai in 1990.
 He painted Impressionist landscapes of Tibet and his native Zhejiang Province.
 At the same time, he had also transformed himself into a style entrepreneur, creating fashion brands, decorating hotels and selling high-end clothing and chic home furnishings.
-He also supervised one of the country's biggest modeling agencies.
+He also supervised one of the country's biggest modelling agencies.
 Some critics said he turned increasingly commercial.
-In 2005, while working on a feature film, "Barber," Chen fell ill and died.
+In 2005, while working on a feature film Barber, Chen fell ill and died.